appirio-digital/ezbake/CONVENTIONS.md

 ##### icing

 The keys of `icing` is an array of commands you want to execute after ezbake completes scaffolding your project.
 This could be anything, from plain bash commands to a reference to an executable script.

+You may also execute local commands relative to the root of the project being cloned.
+For example, above, we packaged an `icing.sh` script at the root of the project and can invoke it directly.

 ### .ezbake/recipes